BANGAUTOGLASS

 Whether your insurance covers the replacement depends on your specific policy.
 Comprehensive coverage typically applies to glass damage caused by road debris, vandalism, weather events, and similar non-collision causes.
 If the quarter glass was damaged in a collision, collision coverage may apply instead, which means your deductible situation may be different.

 If you haven't already started a claim, Bang AutoGlass can assist you with the process — walking you through what information you'll need and how the claim typically works for auto glass damage.
-We don't file the claim for you, but we can help make sure you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Replacement